 - Shifts in perception.
 You may struggle to see and understand depth and colors.
 You may not recognize items you once knew well.
 And you may find it hard to focus on items on one side of your body.

 - Dry eyes.
 Blinking can be difficult, and without a layer of tears, the surface of your eye can dry and harden.

 - Double vision.
 You may see two of the same item, even when only one is present.

-Strokes move quickly, but medications can help to soften the clot and ease the damage you'll endure during the episode.
-If you're given quick treatment and the damage is minor, your brain may heal.
+Strokes move quickly, but medications can help to soften the clot and ease the damage you will endure during the episode.
+If you are given quick treatment and the damage is minor, your brain may heal.